 One might question whether the use of two active ingredients with a similar spectrum of activity is overkill and therefore inefficient.
 The answer lies in our understanding of fungicide depletion from the turf profile and the expected duration of fungicide protection.

 Once a fungicide is applied to turf, several physical and biological forces work to remove or degrade the active ingredient.
-Only a small proportion of fungicide deposit is removed by surface water and mowing.
+Only a small proportion of the fungicide deposit is removed by surface water and mowing.
 Most of the fungicide is degraded by a teeming community of microorganisms that naturally inhabit soil, thatch and leaf surfaces.
 Microbes are quick to attack substances like fungicides and break them down into components useful for their own nutrition and growth.
 Also, fungicides that penetrate plant surfaces (aka systemics) are not safe from attack.
 Plants respond to fungicides within their tissues by dispatching enzymes that transform and detoxify alien substances (xenobiotics).

-Given the relentless assault on fungicides in the turf environment, it is no surprise that concentrations decline to sublethal levels in short order (in many cases within seven days) — and here’s where the direct benefit of two active ingredients fits in.
+Given the relentless assault on fungicides in the turf environment, it is no surprise that concentrations decline to sublethal levels in short order (in many cases, within seven days) — and here’s where the direct benefit of two active ingredients fits in.
 Although pathogen cells are not killed by sublethal concentrations of individual fungicides, they are seriously poisoned and are far from healthy.
 If cells are exposed to two (or more) active ingredients, then, despite declining concentrations of each, the combination is more likely to deliver a death blow — stopping fungal growth, interrupting infection and allowing turf recovery.

 The point is, two or more active ingredients will result in a greater reduction in pathogen populations, even when individual fungicide concentrations are no longer lethal by themselves.
-And, reducing populations is the key to lengthening residual activity — the time between fungicide applications and the reappearance of symptoms.
+And reducing populations is the key to lengthening residual activity — the time between fungicide applications and the reappearance of symptoms.
 Naturally, this threshold from lethal to sublethal concentrations differs among turf pathogens.
-My guess is that it is quite high for anthracnose and Microdochium pathogens because achieving control with a single active ingredient is inconsistent, even under conditions of moderate disease pressure.
-Root disease control is also improved with fungicide combinations — perhaps because pathogens hide in the turf profile where fungicides are more prone to microbial breakdown, confounding attempts to deliver lethal concentrations below turf surfaces.
+My guess is that it is quite high for anthracnose and Microdochium pathogens, because achieving control with a single active ingredient is inconsistent, even under conditions of moderate disease pressure.
+Root disease control is also improved with fungicide combinations, perhaps because pathogens hide in the turf profile where fungicides are more prone to microbial breakdown, confounding attempts to deliver lethal concentrations below turf surfaces.

 Indirect benefits of combining fungicides for turf disease control

-Indirect benefits to increasing the potency of the treatment involve fungicide resistance management.
+Indirect benefits of increasing the potency of the treatment involve fungicide resistance management.
 The rise of resistance is driven by two factors — selection pressure and mutation.
 Combining fungicides can limit exposure to each active ingredient (it depends on separation of active ingredients in space and time), thereby reducing selection pressure for pathogen strains with resistance to each individual fungicide.

 We also know that fungicide rotation (avoiding fungicides with the same FRAC codes in successive applications) reduces selection pressure for resistant strains.
 Considering the substantial arsenal of fungicides registered for use against diseases where resistance risk is high (for example, anthracnose, dollar spot and Microdochium blight), the use of combination products within an effective rotation offers a doable resistance management tactic.